-Lipton is a popular tea brand that sells all kind of teas in different countries all over the world.
+Lipton is a popular tea brand that sells all kinds of teas in different countries all over the world.
 However, you won’t find Lipton teas in the main British supermarkets but you can still buy them in the UK in the international supermarkets and online (on Amazon, for example).

 Lipton offers a variety of tea types, from black tea to herbal teas and even Matcha green tea.

 When it comes to green tea they also offer a selection of green tea bags and that includes their Pure Green Tea and flavoured green teas.
 Since the brand is not really known for its green teas, some people wonder if their green tea bags are any good and if they are healthy.

 Considering that many people love Lipton green tea (you just need to read online reviews to see that), you may think that it’s not a bad decision to give it a try.
 Lipton green tea is quite affordable so if you try it and don’t like it, you wouldn’t lose much, right?

 But are Lipton green tea bags actually good for you?
 Will you find some questionable ingredients in them?
 What about other types of green tea they sell?
 Let’s take a look…

 Disclaimer: This post contains affiliate links which means I may get a small commission if you purchase a product after clicking on a link.
 This does not cost you anything.
 As an Amazon Associate I earn from qualifying purchases.